HigherOrderCO/Bend/FEATURES.md

 The three number types are fundamentally different.
 If you mix two numbers of different types HVM will interpret the binary representation of one of them incorrectly, leading to incorrect results.
 Which number is interpreted incorrectly depends on the situation and shouldn't be relied on for now.

-At the moment Bend doesn't have a way to convert between the different number types, but it will be added in the future.

 You can use `switch` to pattern match on unsigned native numbers:

 ```py